webex/webex-js-sdk/packages/widget-message-meet/README-USAGE.md

 ### CDN

 Using our CDN requires the least amount of work to get started.
-To get started, add the following into your HTML file:
+Add the following into your HTML file:
 ```
 <!-- Latest compiled and minified CSS -->
 <link rel="stylesheet" href="https://code.s4d.io/widget-message-meet/main.css">